 Less Than Significant Impact - The Project proposes to install an advanced onsite wastewater treatment system (AOWTS) for the new restroom, which includes a leachfield.
 Artificial fill is found within project area III at an approximate depth of four to six feet, which is not considered suitable to support the leachfield.
 However, the Project will incorporate a sand bed replacement disposal field that will require removal of all existing fill and replacement with a select graded filter sand with properties that will complement the AOWTS design.
+Proper design, operation and maintenance of the AOWTS will reduce impacts associated with the proposed Project to a level of less than significant.
 Furthermore, the Project will adhere to all recommendations of the referenced geotechnical and geological studies conducted for the Project.
 Thus, the Project will have a less than significant impact on the surrounding soils.